lsst-dm/dm_dev_guide/build-ci/third_party.rst

 start with a copy of the LSST stack (`installed using the lsstsw tool`_).
 Then:

-- Create a ticket for the package update (and/or an :ref:`RFC
+- Create a ticket for the package update (and/or an :doc:`RFC
-  <decision-making-rfc>`, if it may cause more trouble), and note the ticket
+  </communications/rfc>`, if it may cause more trouble), and note the ticket
   number ``NNNN``.

 - :command:`cd build/yourPackage`